Shaving a Pomeranian Overview

 Will This Affect the Coat?

 In many cases, yes...it will.
-Some owners who shave their Pom find that the coat never grows back again to the wonderful length and texture that it used to be.
+Those who want to know how to make a Pom look like Boo the Pomeranian should be aware of what can happen.
+Once that inner, dense layer of the coat is cut into, the coat may never grow back again to the wonderful length and texture that it used to be.
 This most affects the coat if not just the top layer is trimmed, but if the undercoat is shaved into.

 Are There Other Affects?